DFKI-NLP/tohyve-services/machine_translator/README.md

 ### Endpoints:
 **1. Machine Translation Tool:**

-Get the details and the MT capabilities for a text.
+Get the details and the MT functionality for a text.

 ```hs
 GET /mt
 ```